 However, what matters most is the quality of the eggs being developed, and so, at IVI, we will also monitor the size and health of the follicle to make for optimum results.
 When the follicles reach an adequate size (normally around 18–25 mm), and we consider that there are a suitable number of oocytes, we schedule follicular puncture 36 hours after administering an injection of the hormone hCG.
 This causes the oocytes to mature in a similar way to the way they would in a natural cycle.

-What happens if there are no eggs in the follicles in IVF?
+What happens if there are no eggs in the ovarian follicles in IVF?

 At IVI, we take every measure possible to promote the successful and healthy growth of your follicles and to encourage an increased production of eggs to give the IVF treatment optimal chances of success.